PDP believes in restructuring- Adeyeye — Nigeria Today

 “In light of the above, we reiterate our support for the restructuring of the system of governance in the country to ensure more functional and efficient governance at all tiers of government.

-“We urge leaders of opinion and leaders of thought around the country to participate in the process in the best interest of our country and its people,” he said, (NAN)
+“We urge leaders of opinion and leaders of thought around the country to participate in the process in the best interest of our country and its people,” he said.

-The post PDP believes in restructuring- Adeyeye appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share